 If you elect to be treated as a private patient in a public hospital, we will pay shared room minimum benefits and benefits for prostheses up to the benefit in the Government Prostheses List.
 This will apply for any treatment recognised by Medicare unless it is excluded or restricted under your cover.

 You will also be responsible for personal expenses such as TV hire and telephone calls and any prostheses charges above the benefit in the Government Prostheses List.
-Please also refer to the Medical Costs section below.
+Please also refer to the Medical Costs section of this brochure.

-Situations when you are likely not to be covered include:
+Situations when you will not be covered include:

 The following waiting periods apply for hospital cover: